JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.0.
 Threat model of the application

-For any security evaluation its good practice to document your security assumptions and threat model upfront.
+For any security evaluation it's good practice to document your security assumptions and threat model upfront.
 In general we have limited time that we want to spend on something (even though, some companies might spend months on threat modeling) realistically there is a limit to what can and can't be covered.
 The main purpose of this walkthrough is to gain a basic understanding of docker security controls and validate its working against a practical attack.

 We assume an attacker scenario, where a docker application (python) is exposed to the external world.
 The application has a Remote Code Execution vulnerability and as such the attacker has full arbitrary command execution inside the container.
 The attacker does not have however any credentials or direct access to the docker daemon.
 By hardening the container we want to establish the following security objectives: